 - The closer to the heating element the food is, the quicker it browns.

-- Basket-style air fryers cook faster than air fryer ovens because of the smaller space.
+- Because of the smaller space, basket-style air fryers cook faster than air fryer ovens.

-- If you want to use standard oven recipes for the air fryer, the general rule of thumb to convert recipes is to take the oven temperature and reduce it by 25° to 50°F (5° to 10°C) and reduce the cooking time by 20 to 25%.
+- You can use your air fryer instead of your oven for most recipes.
+The general rule of thumb to convert oven recipes to air fryer recipes is to take the oven temperature and reduce it by 25° to 50°F (5° to 10°C) and reduce the cooking time by 20 to 25%.

 Air Fryer Cooking Chart for Vegetables